Martin1887/camaLESS/README.md

 				'label': 'color: @foreground !important;', 'a': 'color: @links;', 'section header': 'color: @listsHeader; border-bottom-color: @listsHeader;'
 			}}];

+	You can see that selected and order are not specified.
+In preset themes these fields must not be included.
+The first theme is the selected theme and the order is the order in the array.

 3. Call openCamaLessDb with your options.
 For instance: